-Chattel mortgage interest rates in Australia are fixed between 4.00% - 6.00%, while the rate applied to your loan will depend on the lender you apply with, and the type of asset you are wishing to finance.
-The lowest rates will be offered on brand-new vehicles and machinery.
+Chattel mortgage interest rates in Australia are fixed between 5%-10% p.a.
+The rate applied to your loan will depend on your business risk profile and the type of asset (vehicle or equipment) you want to finance.

-- The type and age of the asset you are financing
+- The type and age of the asset you’re financing

 - Your credit history

 - Your business revenue (including sole traders)

 - Your balloon payment at the end of the term

 Interest rates on a chattel mortgage are usually fixed for the term of the loan (2-5 years).
 This gives you certainty over repayment costs.
 Repayments can be fixed at the same amount each month or can be structured to fit your cashflow requirements.
 According to Lend proprietary data, the median loan amount for a chattel mortgage is $50,000.